Endocena: Taxonomy

 The genus Endocena was established by the Scottish lichenologist James Mascall Morrison Crombie in 1876, based on a specimen collected on the west coast of Chile.
 The type species, Endocena informis, was distinguished from Siphula by its hollow thallus structure.
 Crombie included this single species in the genus and highlighted its similarities to Siphula while noting the key difference of a hollow thallus.
-This relationship and the genus's placement within the family Icmadophilaceae were later confirmed by Stenroos and colleagues in 2002.
+This relationship and the genus's placement within the family Icmadophilaceae were later confirmed by Soili Stenroos and colleagues in 2002.